Monroe Canyon Fire

-The Monroe Canyon Fire was a large, destructive wildfire that burned 3 mile east of Monroe, Utah.
-The blaze ignited on July 13, 2025 and originated from a human.
+The Monroe Canyon Fire was a large and destructive wildfire that burned 3 mile east of Monroe, Utah, United States.
+The blaze ignited on July 13, 2025, and may have originated from human activity.
 The fire was fueled by drought conditions, strong winds, and terrain conducive to fire spread.
 By the time the fire was fully contained, 73,721 acre burned and ten residential structures were destroyed.

 After ignition on July 13, evacuations were ordered for the fire's immediate area and smoke was visible from Interstate 70.
 After a rapid spread to 8,900 acre, rain began to calm down fire activity on July 16.
 Strong winds and dry conditions influenced the Monroe Canyon Fire's rapid spread on July 26, ultimately forming a pyrocumulonimbus cloud on July 31.
 Containment increased to 86% by August 25, and month-long evacuation orders were lifted.
 On September 5, crews achieved 100% containment on the 73,721 acre large blaze.